-The optional protocol within this convention can be ratified by the government.
-This would allow deaf and disabled people to share their experiences.
-Which are then communicated to the UN.
+The government can ratify the optional protocol within this convention.
+This would allow deaf and disabled people to share their experiences, which are then communicated to the UN.
 This can only happen when all preceding options have been tried.
 It is up to the committee to investigate and decide whether the convention has been broken.

-The World Federation of the Deaf (WFD) focuses its work around the UN Convention.
-This is a sure fire way to bring about change for deaf people who are not being supported by the local governments.
+The World Federation of the Deaf (WFD) focuses its work on the UN Convention.
+This is a surefire way to bring about change for deaf people who the local governments are not supporting.

 One of the most relevant issues relating to deaf people is in article 9.